 TIP: Don’t be afraid to ask for more help.

 Save time and stress by asking the UW CareLink Guidance Consultant to schedule the appointment(s) on your behalf.
 Specify your preferences about when and where.
 For example, I asked for a counselor close to my home at 6pm or later on the weekdays, or anytime on the weekends.

 In response to my phone call, the Guidance Consultant offered to schedule the visits for me.
 I took her up on the offer and after some emailing back and forth, my family all had visits with counselors close to our home and at times that worked with our school/ work schedules.
 All we had to do was show up.
-The best part is that we all loved our counselors and we still see them today, almost 3 years later.
-The divorce is finalized and our counselors all helped us navigate the difficult conversations, complex emotions, and major life changes that we all went through.
+The best part was that we all loved our counselors and we still see them today.
+The divorce is finalized and our counselors helped us navigate the difficult conversations, complex emotions, and major life changes that we all went through.

-Jessica Cole is the Program Manager for UWHR Benefits, Analytics, and Information Systems.
-She manages the university’s Faculty and Staff Assistance Program, UW CareLink.
+Jessica Cole is the Director for UW WorkLife.
+She helps manage the university’s Faculty and Staff Assistance Program, UW CareLink.